 Vitamin D Deficiency Related Diseases & Conditions

-1. Osteoporosis – An adequate amounts of calcium and vitamin D are important for maintaining bone density and strength.
+Researchers are still working to fully understand how vitamin D works within our body and how it affects our overall health, but it is believed to be a link between vitamin D deficiency to quite a number of ailments:1.
+Osteoporosis – An adequate amounts of calcium and vitamin D are important for maintaining bone density and strength.
 A lack of vitamin D causes calcium-depleted bone, which further weakens the bones and increases the risk of fractures.
 You can also read my article about the 4 steps to prevent osteoporosis.

 2. Asthma – Vitamin D deficiency is linked to lower lung functions and worse asthma control, especially in children.
 Vitamin D may improve asthma control by blocking inflammation-causing proteins in the lung, as well as increasing production of another protein which has anti-inflammatory effects.
 Read the article about natural treatments for asthma, which vitamin D is one of them.